BrianGHong/gamerank-back/README.md

 ## Development

 - Run command `npm install` in both the root directory and in the `client` directory.
-- Run `npm run dev` in the root directory
+- Run `npm run dev` in the root directory and `npm start` in the client directory
 - This will run the client on port `3000` and the server on port `8000`
     - use port `3000` solely for developing on the front end
     - use port `8000` to develop server (node) functionality with a preexisting client build (`3000` and `8000` do not interact directly for the time being)